anira-project/anira/docs/sphinx/custom_backends.rst

 Whatever includes your header then compiles with anira's include directories alone, and only your ``.cpp`` needs the engine target's, which is what lets a plugin keep every engine symbol
-private: compile that ``.cpp`` with hidden visibility (see :doc:`troubleshooting`, "Host application ships its own backend runtime").
+private: compile that ``.cpp`` with hidden visibility (see :doc:`troubleshooting`, "Host application ships its own engine runtime").

 .. note::
     Subclassing :cpp:class:`anira::BackendBase` is the 2.x runtime's way of adding an engine,